For a PDF version, click here.

 Finance Working Papers

-Tetlock, Paul C., 2009, “Liquidity and Prediction Market Efficiency,” revise and resubmit at the Review of Financial Studies.
+Tetlock, Paul C., 2009, “Liquidity and Prediction Market Efficiency,” revision requested by the Review of Financial Studies.

 Tetlock, Paul C. and Robert W. Hahn, 2008, “Optimal Liquidity Provision for Decision Makers.”